Sort by

 In addition to preventing deforestation and restoring forests within our supply chains, we are helping to restore ecosystems in the wider landscapes our key ingredients come from.

 The farms in our supply chains are not isolated – they are part of broader local economies with multiple industries and land uses.
-This is why we need to take action and apply integrated strategies that help address the many deforestation drivers in the key regions we source our raw materials from.
+This is why we need to take action and apply integrated strategies that help address the many deforestation drivers in the key landscapes we source from.

 By joining together with the private sector, governments, smallholder farmers and indigenous peoples and local communities, we can help achieve the vision of a regenerative and equitable agricultural system.